Altamonte Mall

 Altamonte Mall is a super-regional shopping mall located in Altamonte Springs, Florida, United States, a suburb of Orlando.
-The mall features the traditional retailers JCPenney, Dillard's, and Macy's, in addition to an 18-screen AMC Theatres.
-The mall features prominent specialty retailers such as Apple Store, Volcom, Cotton On, Sephora, and White House Black Market.
+The mall is located in the city's Uptown Altamonte neighborhood near the intersection of Interstate 4 and State Road 436.
+It is anchored by Dillard's, JCPenney, Macy's, and an 18-screen AMC multiplex.

-The center is the largest enclosed and conventional shopping mall in Seminole County and the third largest in total by square footage in Central Florida behind The Mall at Millenia and The Florida Mall.
+At 1.16 e6sqft, the two-story mall is the largest enclosed shopping mall in Seminole County and the third largest in Central Florida, behind The Mall at Millenia and The Florida Mall.